 AboutCell Care is Australia’s leading family cord bank and has been collecting, processing, storing and retrieving cord stem cells for almost 10 years.
 It has successfully released samples for both autologous (the child’s own) and directed allogeneic (sibling) treatments.
-Cell Care is the only bank in Australia to offer cord tissue banking.

 Labs and LocationsCell Care owns and operates a purpose built, state-of-the-art stem cell laboratory and storage facility in Melbourne, Victoria.